 Last updated Wednesday, September 26 2018.
 Created Wednesday, September 26 2018.

 (17+ episodes watched):|

 I quickly became confused regarding what was going on during episode one.
 This can't be the same timeline as was underway at the end of the original series, can it?
 Because that story had basically come to a happy ending whereas here trouble is brewing.
-Surely this is some alternate reality--that is, a different way things might have worked out amid an infinite number of possibilities.
+Sure enough, this is some alternate reality--that is, a different way things might have worked out amid an infinite number of possibilities.
 I wish it had been made more clear at what point this timeline diverged from the original one.
 It also would have helped if I remembered better exactly how the first series had concluded and who's who among the large cast.
 If I understood correctly, events in episode one are moving inexorably towards WWIII, which will happen unless something is changed.
-Also, the female scientist protagonist Kurisu is dead somehow--I don't recall that happening (and was she really just 17 in the original series?).
-Actually, it's looking like she's not quite dead, because an amazing AI program, 'Amadeus' (which is billed as 'Artificial Intelligence with a heart') has been created, and I bet it will be her personality that Amadeus has.
+Also, the female scientist protagonist Kurisu is dead because Okabe's attempt to rescue her has failed (and was she really just 17 in the original series?).
+Actually, it's looking like she's not quite dead, because an amazing AI program, 'Amadeus' (which is billed as 'Artificial Intelligence with a heart') has been created, and it looks like it will have her personality.
 So, I wish episode one had made it more clear exactly what's going on here, perhaps by providing a brief but concise summary of what has and hasn't happened.
 When there can be all sorts of alternate versions of reality in parallel timelines, it's important that it be made clear exactly where things stand.
-So, while I'm eager for this sequel to a favorite series of mine, I go into it with some trepidation that I may never fully understand what's going on.
+So, while I was eager for this sequel to a favorite series of mine, I went into it with some trepidation that I might never fully understand what was going on.